Psyllium Husk Pudding

 500 ml

-or other vegetable milk you like
+or any other plant-based milk you prefer

 Psyllium husk